 While flying the camera near this church at dusk, I knew how much shadow and brightness my RAW file could handle, and so I opted to expose the image more for the sky and later open up the shadow detail in post-processing.
 Again, I never fly without first opening the histogram in the DJI Go 4 app.
 Remember that this numerically based chart represents the exposure values of a JPEG image (not a RAW file) and so, in this case, I ignored the heavy left side of the graph, indicating underexposure.
 Conversely, on the right-hand side of the histogram, I was more careful to preserve the highlights because those bright spots are more delicate in post-processing.
 An over-processed sunset leads to undesirable posterization or color banding between subtle hues.

-With the Phantom 4 Pro, I commonly expose a bit to the left on the histogram (one EV underexposed).
+With the Phantom 4 Pro and Mavic 2 Pro, I commonly expose a bit to the left on the histogram (one EV underexposed).
 This helps me retain more solid data in the sky.
 All of this is easier than it sounds.
 Let’s take a look at the basic slider settings I used in Adobe Lightroom:

 In the very first panel (Basic Panel) I made 4-5 quick adjustments which recovered the shadows while preserving the highlights.
 It took me a total of 30 seconds.
 From that point, I made additional adjustments in other panels to suit my personal taste.